Porn, Condoms, and Consent: Talking to Boys About Sex

 Son, 18 years old: It was my sophomore year in high school, and my then-girlfriend and I had been dating about nine months.
 I asked my dad for a ride home from the train station and told him I needed some allergy medication.
 He offered to pick it up for me on the way.

 Dad: I’d recently had lunch with one of my daughters and two old friends.
-My friends asked whether I’d bought Kapp condoms yet and spent the entire lunch berating me when I told them I hadn’t.
+My friends asked whether I’d bought my son condoms yet and spent the entire lunch berating me when I told them I hadn’t.
 I went home and told my wife and she said yeah, we needed to get on that.

 When he asked me for a ride and to pick up Flonase, I knew I had the perfect chance.